Rüdiger Emshoff

 Rüdiger Emshoff (born April 5, 1960 in Mülheim an der Ruhr) is a German oral and maxillofacial surgeon and associate professor at the Medical University of Innsbruck, where he is head of the Orofacial Pain and Temporomandibular Disorder Unit.
-Emshoff is known for his work in the field of chronic orofacial pain management with a focus on the development of non-invasive and minimally-invasive methods in the diagnosis and treatment of temporomandibular joint dysfunction.
+His research focuses on non-invasive and minimally-invasive diagnosis and treatment of temporomandibular joint dysfunction.

 Early life and education

 Emshoff is the son of Horst Werner and Gisela Sophie-Luise Emshoff of Mülheim an der Ruhr, Germany.
 Rüdiger Emshoff studied medicine, philosophy and dentistry at the Heinrich-Heine-Universität Düsseldorf and at the Semmelweis-Universität in Budapest.
 He earned a medical doctorate from the University of Düsseldorf in Germany in 1987.
 In 1990 he received a dental doctorate from the Semmelweis University in Budapest.
 Emshoff completed his residency in oral and maxillofacial surgery (1991–1998) at the Medical University of Innsbruck.
 He is board certified in oral and maxillofacial surgery.